-- 3.12 The Council's budget is dominated by expenditure incurred by its various services in providing those services.
-There are therefore very few "corporate" budgets from which savings can be made with the main source of potential corporate budget savings being Loan Charges. - 3.13 Work is ongoing to prepare a Long Term Financial Strategy to be presented to Angus Council in December 2021 which will provide a good base from which to consider future reductions in loan charges costs or reductions in capital spending.
-In the past there has been scope to review the levels of special repayments within the capital affordability strategy in the short term but this will create long term problems for the Council and requires careful consideration.
-It should be noted that a Review of the Loans Fund was included in the Change Programme for 2020/21 which involved the Council engaging with Link Asset Services.
-Link Asset Services undertook a review of Angus Council's Loans Fund to assess opportunities to optimise benefits available to the General Fund in terms of the profile of the provision of Loans Fund repayments, whilst ensuring the authority maintains a prudent provision for the repayment of its debt liability.
-At the time of the review it was anticipated that the review could offer potential savings, which could be of a "permanent" nature and £2.0 million was identified in the Change Programme savings for 2020/21.
-However, due to COVID-19 pandemic the review was deferred into 2021/22 and options to meet the identified £2.0 million savings were identified as part of the 2021/22 budget setting reports. - 3.14 Further reductions in loan charges costs beyond those made in recent budgets and the loans fund review may therefore mean that the Council has to significantly curtail its capital spending in the future and this would result in less money being available for investment in essential infrastructure such as schools, roads and care establishments. - 3.15 The Council has traditionally fared well in generating good levels of interest income from its surplus cash and reserves but the current interest rate environment has severely restricted this as a source of income.
-This is not therefore likely to be a source of significant corporate savings in the immediate future.
+- 3.11 The Council's budget is dominated by expenditure incurred by its various services in providing those services.
+There are therefore very few "corporate" budgets from which savings can be made with the main source of potential corporate budget savings being Loan Charges. - 3.12 Work is ongoing to prepare a Long Term Financial Strategy to be presented to Angus Council in December 2022 which will provide a good base from which to consider future reductions in loan charges costs or reductions in capital spending.
+In the past there has been scope to review the levels of special repayments within the capital affordability strategy in the short term but this will create long term problems for the Council and requires careful consideration. - 3.13 Further reductions in loan charges costs beyond those made in recent budgets and the loans fund review may therefore mean that the Council has to significantly curtail its capital spending in the future and this would result in less money being available for investment in essential infrastructure such as schools, roads and care establishments. - 3.14 The Council has traditionally fared well in generating good levels of interest income from its surplus cash and reserves but the interest rates in recent years has severely restricted this as a source of income.
+However, due to the recent increases in the base rate we might be able to generate increased interest income going forward for the surplus cash balances and reserves.
+This could be a source of corporate savings in the immediate future.